 Dear Downtown Winnipeg BIZ Member,

-- Malls will be limited to 25% of the facility’s capacity
+- malls will be open to a maximum of 10 per cent of the facility’s capacity

 - outdoor gatherings that include people from multiple households are limited to a maximum of five people

 These changes will be in effect until Sunday, May 30.